dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 sound for local variables and parameters, so fields and top-level variables aren't promoted.

-One pattern to work around this is to copy the field's value to a local variable.
+One pattern to work around this is to assign the field's value to a local variable.
 Null checks on that variable do promote, so you can safely treat it as non-nullable.

 {:.good}
-<?code-excerpt "usage_good.dart (copy-nullable-field)"?>
+<?code-excerpt "usage_good.dart (shadow-nullable-field)"?>
 {% prettify dart tag=pre+code %}
 class UploadException {
   final Response? response;